HyperviewHQ/hyperview_docs/documentation/product/business-entities/topics/adding_general_info.md

 This allows you to edit entity names, types, and add addresses and contacts, thereby enhancing the information stored in the system.

+Use the following steps to add or edit General for a Business Entity.

 1. Navigate to Business Entities &gt; Overview page.

 2. Click "Details" for a target Business Entity.